conduitl/csv_lesson/README.md

 8. [Understanding how the loop works](#l8)
 9. [Manipulating the file data](#l9)

+##Background
-Working as a management consultant for numerous companies over the past several years, my duties to a large extent involved collecting data, interpreting information, making plans, and preparing findings for presentations and reports.
+Working as a management consultant, I spend a lot of my time collecting data, interpreting information, making plans, and preparing findings for presentations and reports.
+I enjoy digging into my client's challenging problems, talking through them with stakeholders, and presenting solutions.
+However, for every hour of face time, there are several hours of preparation.
+I'd roughly categorize this as planning, analysis, and design work.

 We have put together a JavaScript programming lesson that shows you how to automate your spreadsheets.